cs-ed/edtech-plan-LNguyen64/README.md

 * Foster Youth - 1%

 ### Situation
 One of PUSD's four goals is to prepare students for college and career success.
 Therefore, every student is provided with a Chromebook.
 Every school site is outfitted with wireless access points in each classroom and most of the common areas.
 However, Wi-Fi problems are prevalent throughout the campus, such as slow or no internet access in certain buildings on campus, connections drop at random times, or student's device can't connect to the Wi-Fi.
 The district does provide hotspots to students, but variety problems with hotspots were reported by students during the pandemic while using Zoom.
+One of the courses Freshmen are required to take is one semester of Technology for the 21st Century.
+In this course, students are introduced to keyboarding skills, the Internet, coding in Scratch, video editing and artificial intelligence.
+After completing this course, students may take AP Computer Science Principles as an elective.
+Because APCSP  has been offered for the past four years.
+The class has been Class size ranges from 15 to 20 students, and I am not sure if the

 ## Plan
 ### Software Specifications